 - Attend Worship (downtown, 9:30 service) at least six times.
 (Be sure to note attendance in the welcome folder when it is passed!)
-As part of these six worship experiences, at least one should be at each of the three services offered by our church: Sunday 9:30, Sunday 11:15, and Saturday, 5:00 at Green Wood.
+As part of these six worship experiences, visit at least three services offered by our church:

 - Attend Sunday evening youth fellowship (UMYF) at least four times (click here for more info)

 - Attend one fall retreat and one SoulFull retreat (click here for more retreat info)

 - Participate in at least two visits to other faith communities (group visit dates are announced in direct email communication with families; you can also do this on your own and self-report)

 - Participate in a minimum of 8 hours of mission work associated with this church.
 This can easily be completed by participating in the mission trips to Appalachia (four-day spring break family trip) or Zeba (annual 7th & 8th grade trip to the upper peninsula, typically happens one week in June or July).